PaoloYam/PrintF/README.md

 # PrintF
-  A simple project in C where i recode th e printf() function from libc.
+  A simple project in C where I recode the printf() function from libc.